microsoft/vcpkg/docs/users/authentication.md

 (Original Source: https://github.com/Microsoft/azure-pipelines-agent/issues/1601#issuecomment-394511048).

 **Note for Azure DevOps users:** You may need to enable access via Job authorization scope https://docs.microsoft.com/en-us/azure/devops/pipelines/process/access-tokens?view=azure-devops&tabs=yaml#job-authorization-scope.
-You may need to "reference" the repo in your yaml via:
+You may also need to "reference" the repo in your yaml via:

 ```yaml
 resources: